P-values

 1. Create a \(2n \times m\) matrix of random normal deviates with mean 0 and sd 1

-2. Do a t-test on each column, with the first \(n\) values assigned to one group and the remaining \(n\) values assigned to the second group.
-Save the p-value from each.
+3. Do a t-test on each column of the matrix, using the first \(n\) values in group 1 and the remaining \(n\) values in group 2.
+Save the p-values for each.